Advising Center Policies

 Texas Education Code §54.014 specifies that resident undergraduate students may be subject to a higher tuition rate for attempting excessive hours at any public institution of higher education while classified as a resident student for tuition purposes.
 You can read more about the Excessive Hours Fee here.

 When a course is taken more than once from Texas State, the second grade (first repeat) and all subsequent grades (repeats) are included in computing the Texas State hours attempted, grade points earned and GPA.
-W, I, PR, and RP grades are excluded.
+W, I, EP, PR, and RP grades are excluded.

 If the last grade in a repeated course is lower than an earlier grade, the last grade is used to determine whether the course fulfills university requirements.
 If the last time a course is taken is from another school, that course will meet degree requirements, but the last grade at Texas State counts towards the Texas State GPA.

 A course taken for transfer credit must be repeated as transfer credit to count as a repeat.
 When a course is taken more than once from a transfer institution, the second grade (first repeat) and all subsequent grades (repeats) are included in computing the overall hours attempted, overall grade points earned and GPA.
 “W” and “I” grades are excluded.

 Under Texas Education Code §54.0065, qualified students will receive up to a $1,000 tuition rebate upon graduation from Texas State.
 To determine eligibility for the rebate it is particularly important to follow the advice and counsel of an academic advisor.
-Application for the rebate must be made no sooner than the first day of the semester of graduation and no later than 5pm on the Monday immediately following commencement.
+Application for the rebate must be submitted no sooner than the first day of the semester of graduation and no later than 5pm on the Monday immediately following commencement.
 Late applications are not accepted.
 Failure to graduate will require reapplication for the rebate for the next semester of eligibility.

 Read more about tuition rebate eligibility.